Neurology · Spinal Cord Compression

 Diagnosis

-The MRI lumbar spine (without contrast, unless infection/tumor suspected) is the gold standard diagnostic test.
-If MRI is unavailable or contraindicated, CT myelography is the alternative.
-Do not delay imaging for plain radiographs.
+MRI of the lumbar spine without contrast is the gold standard.
+If MRI is contraindicated, CT myelography is the alternative.
+Do not delay imaging for plain films.

 Treatment